 - Electrical systems

-However, there are additional nonconforming defects which can potentially qualify a vehicle as a lemon.
+However, there are additional nonconforming defects that can potentially qualify a vehicle as a lemon.
 For instance, if the check engine light warning repeatedly lights up (even though there are no apparent issues), this could substantiate a claim.
 This is because the vehicle would not likely be able to pass inspection.
 Additionally, this impairs the safety of the vehicle since the driver is unable to tell the difference between a real warning or a defective one.

 Other issues that may be considered substantial enough for a lemon law claim include malfunctioning mirrors, windshield wipers, or fuel gauges.
 Even issues with paint on the exterior of the vehicle, such as bubbling or discoloration, can potentially qualify a lemon claim.